pbrinkmeier/kit-lecture-notes/betriebssysteme/08-synchronizations-and-deadlocks.md

 ![](img/08-safestate.png)

-- If a system is in safe state -> no deadlocks
+- If a system is in safe state ⇒ no deadlocks
-- If a system is in unsafe state -> deadlocks possible
+- If a system is in unsafe state ⇒ deadlocks possible

 On every resource request decide whether system stays in safe state (needs a-prior information), use a resource allocation graph for that.

 ![](img/08-deadlock-avoidance.png)

-#### Resource allocation graph (RAG)
+#### Resource allocation graph

-In the **resource allocation graph**, round nodes represent processes and square nodes represent resources.
+In the **resource allocation graph** (RAG), round nodes represent processes and square nodes represent resources.
 Every instance of a resource is depicted as a dot in the resource node.

 Resources requests and assignments are edges: